How To Post GSI and GSR Positions to Handshake

 If you are naming your “company” after your department, you should use the naming convention “UC Berkeley Department of [Name].”
-If you are creating a company with the name of your school or college, use the naming convention “UC Berkeley [School of XYZ of XYZ/College of XYZ of XYZ/Institute Name]” You do not have to fill out fields that are not required.
+If you are creating a company with the name of your school or college, use the naming convention “UC Berkeley [School of XYZ /College of XYZ /Institute Name]” You do not have to fill out fields that are not required.

 The final step in this process is to select a school for your job postings.
 You will only select “University of California, Berkeley.”
-The icon will be of the Career Center.
+The icon will be of the Career Center logo.
 (Use the search term “Berkeley” to locate it quickly) and click the “+” icon.
 Then click “Finish.”

 That’s it.
 Wait for the Career Center to approve your company.
 You can email the Career Center at email@example.com if you need urgent approval or if it has taken longer than 3-5 business days.

 Part 2: Post a Job (aka GSI/GSR Appointment)